saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 al. to explore intercellular communication in the tumor microenvironment in head and neck squamous cell carcinoma (HNSCC) (See Puram et al. 2017).
-More specifically, we will look at which ligands expressed by fibroblasts can induce a specific gene program in neighboring malignant cells.
-This program, a partial epithelial-mesenschymal transition (p-EMT) program, could be linked by Puram et al. to metastasis.
+More specifically, we will look at which ligands expressed by cancer-associated fibroblasts (CAFs) can induce a specific gene program in neighboring malignant cells.
+This program, a partial epithelial-mesenschymal transition (p-EMT) program, could be linked to metastasis by Puram et al.

-For this analysis, we will assess the ligand activity of each ligand, or in other words, we will assess how well each fibroblast ligand can predict the p-EMT gene set compared to the background of expressed genes.
+For this analysis, we will assess the ligand activity of each ligand, or in other words, we will assess how well each CAF-ligand can predict the p-EMT gene set compared to the background of expressed genes.
 This allows us to prioritize p-EMT-regulating ligands.
 In a final step, we will then infer target genes of these top ligands.

 The used ligand-target matrix and example expression data of interacting cells can be downloaded from Zenodo.